Memorable Manitobans: John Beresford Allan (1841-1927)

 Soldier, police officer, MLA (1883-1886), businessman.

-Born at Armagh, Ireland in 1841, his family emigrated to Canada when he was a boy and lived at Montreal.
+Born at Armagh, Ireland on 7 November 1841, his family emigrated to Canada when he was a boy and lived at Montreal.
 He joined the Victoria Rifles and served in the American Civil War until 1864.
 He was involved in repelling the Fenian Raids of Eastern Canada in 1866.
 In 1870 he volunteered for service as a member of the Wolseley Expedition to the Red River Settlement, remaining there afterwards.
 In 1874 he joined the North West Mounted Police and was stationed at Fort Walsh.
 He saw active service during the 1885 North West Rebellion.
 While serving at Duck Lake in May 1897, his arm was broken by a gunshot.
 Around that time, he inherited a fortune and retired from the police force.
 He moved to Winnipeg where he speculated in land, becoming President of the Canadian West Land Company.
-He was a charter member of the AF & AM (Prince Rupert’s Lodge), President of the Old Timers’ Association of Winnipeg, and honorary member of the Army and Navy Association of Winnipeg.
-In 1883, he was elected to the Manitoba Legislature and served a single term.
-He died at Vancouver, British Columbia on 9 October 1927 and was buried at Burnaby.

 Death registration, British Columbia Vital Statistics.

 “Noted figure of early west dead at coast,” Winnipeg Tribune, 10 October 1927, page 18.

 Death registration [Harriet Beresford Watson], British Columbia Vital Statistics.